 - Video formats: .avi, .flv, .m1v, .m2v, .m4v, .mkv, .mov, .mpeg, .mpg, .mp4, .wmv

 - Recordings can be uploaded within the “Portfolio” section of the online application.
 After the application has been submitted, you can upload recordings at the bottom of the “Applicant Status” page until the recording deadline specified for your instrument.

 - Be sure to review your entire recording for quality before submitting!

-Applicants to majors in Composition, Jazz Studies, and Theory must submit the following preliminary materials for review by the faculty.
+Applicants to majors in Composition, Jazz Writing, and Theory must submit the following preliminary materials for review by the faculty.
 These applicants must also upload a recording for their primary instrument (or voice) as noted above.

 - Composition applicants must submit:

 - Composition scores: PDF copies of three or four scores uploaded within the application for review by the composition faculty.
 Each score must be clearly marked with the applicant’s name.
 If you are submitting a large-ensemble score (full orchestra, etc.) then it is also recommended that you mail a hard-copy to:

 Office of Admissions | Eastman School of Music